learn-co-curriculum/poodr-chapter-8-combining-objects-with-composition/README.md

 ##### Pros:

-- Covers RUE of our goal to be TRUE: reasonable, usable and exemplary
+- Covers RUE part of our goal to be TRUE: reasonable, usable and exemplary
 - Methods defined near the top of the heirarchy are spread easily over everything underneath making changes to behavior relatively easy and reasonable
 - Adding a new subclass doesn't require making a change to existing code thus making it usable
 - These classes are easily extendible setting an easy pattern to follow.
 This puts the e in exemplary.